Technical-Source/bruh/packages/bruh/README.md

 It packs flexible SSR (Server-Side HTML Rendering), an awesome DOM interface, and elegant functional reactivity in a tiny code size.

-_As of version 1.10.2, its [browser-specific code](https://unpkg.com/bruh@1.10.2/dist/bruh.umd.js)
-is ~2.6kb minified+brotli with everything included and transpiled._

 Along with modern build tooling integration ([vite](https://vitejs.dev)), you're one step away from:
 - JSX and MDX (markdown with JSX instead of HTML) for both HTML rendering and DOM element creation